v4iv/restaurant/README.md

-# Restaurant
+# Cloud Kitchen

-An online restaurant app.
+A cloud kitchen app.

 ## Powered By